AISA-AISuperAgency/aisa-decision-intelligence-layer/examples/funding-model-simulation.md

 This may include:

-- short-term contributor engagement
+- Short-term contributor engagement
-- dropout risk
+- Dropout risk
-- pressure to optimise for fast payouts
+- Pressure to optimise for fast payouts
-- trust between capital provider and builders
+- Trust between capital provider and builders
-- disputes around fairness
+- Disputes around fairness
-- ability to continue after an early pivot
+- Ability to continue after an early pivot

 ---